honeycombio/honeycomb-opentelemetry-web/README.md

 Our version numbers are independent of the OpenTelemetry version numbers.
 Check the badge at the top of this README for the OpenTelemetry version this is based on.

-When OpenTelemetry releases a new version of the packages this project depends on, we update this project to use them within a week.
+When OpenTelemetry releases a new version of the packages this project depends on, we update this project to use them within a week, unless our tests indicate a problem.

 When the OpenTelemetry API or SDK has a major version bump, this package will too.
 We also have major version bumps of our own.